public-key-cryptography/public-key-editor/README.md

 	of the curves to protect against all unknown attacks.
 Many people are suspicious or distrustful of elliptic curve ciphers because the equations are complicated and they have a large attack surface.

-	If the parameters are chosen correctly and a is congruent to zero modulo 3 then elliptic curve ci- phers can be as secure as integer discrete log / factorization ciphers, but they don't have any ad- vantage over integer ciphers since they are also susceptible to quantum computing.
-Elliptic curve ci- phers that are based on isogenies are quantum resistant but they are almost certainly broken since they are being approved for standardization and cryptanalysts have had over a decade to study them.
-	(Just because a cipher is quantum resistant doesn't mean that the cipher is also classical resistant or resistant to classical computing.)
+	Elliptic curve ciphers that are based on isogenies are quantum resistant but they are almost certainly broken since they are being approved for standardization and cryptanalysts have had over a decade to study them.
+Just because a cipher is quantum resistant doesn't mean that the cipher is also classical resistant or resistant to classical computing.

 	Ciphers based on polynomial factorization and error-correcting codes also are not used or included in the public key class because they are not secure for any key size, and learning with errors ciphers are not included because they are only based on the subset sum problem.
-Factorization and integer discrete logarithms are harder to solve because they are based on the nonlinear subset product prob- lem or the problem of solving for x[] in y = g^(x[i](2^t)) mod p where each x[i] == 0 or 1.

 	In the LWE cipher, the recipient chooses a prime (or prime power) modulus q, a public array a[], a private key s, and a secret random error array e[] where the sum of the elements is smaller than q/2,